eshlefest/atmospheres/README.md

 ## Running

 ### Start Reading and Recording Tweets
-update atmospheres/ingestion/properties.py with your Twitter API credentials
+update atmospheres/ingestion/properties.py with the twitter API keys
-* you will need a twitter account
-* Get your API keys: ([info here](https://twittercommunity.com/t/how-to-get-my-api-key/7033) , or see Ryan)
+* these keys are shared in a google document, if you cant access it, let Ryan know

 Make sure your MongoDB instance is running.
 Execute the following command from project rood directory:
 ``atmospheres-ingest``